Hollywood Bitch

 "Hollywood Bitch" is a song by the American rock band Stone Temple Pilots.
-It is the second & final single from the group's fifth studio album, Shangri-La Dee Da.
+It is the second and final single from the group's fifth studio album, Shangri-La Dee Da.
 The song was written by vocalist Scott Weiland and bassist Robert DeLeo.
-Dean DeLeo stated in a 2001 interview that the main riff for the song was actually written before their second album, Purple, had been released.
+Dean DeLeo stated in a 2001 interview that the main riff for the song was actually written before their second album, Purple (1994), had been released.

+"Hollywood Bitch" was serviced to US rock radio on August 14, 2001, and became a top-30 on the Billboard Mainstream Rock Tracks and Modern Rock Tracks charts that October.
+In Australia, the song was released as a double A-side with the band's next single, "Revolution", in December 2001.